 - After sautéing on low flame added the par boiled green peas.

-- This was cooked with some water on medium flame for 15 mins till everything came together and served with grated coconut, coriander leaves.
+- This was cooked with some water on medium flame for 15 mins till everything came together and served with grated coconut, coriander leaves and the remaining chopped onion.

 I served this with Wheat Pav/Bread and Chai for my breakfast.
 If you blanch the green peas a night earlier in warm water, the process can be speeded up for a quick morning breakfast.